In a hurry? Try this 12-min instant ramen with an EGG

 - Boiled chicken

 - Soy sauce

 - Leftover cooked chicken

 You can experiment with all kinds of veggies and toppings.
-So, don’t be afraid to look around the fridge and use what you have.
+So don’t be afraid to dig around in the fridge and use what you have!

-When you’re not in the mood to make a bowl of hot ramen soup from scratch, you can always boil instant noodles and add in a poached egg and some yummy cheese slices to make it a full meal.
+When you’re not in the mood to make a bowl of hot ramen soup from scratch, you can always boil instant noodles, and add in a poached egg and some yummy cheese slices.
+It’s a full and quick meal!

-It’s such an easy meal to make with minimal prep work required, and you won’t have a ton of dishes to wash up afterward.
+It’s such an easy dish to make with minimal prep work required, and you won’t have a ton of dishes to wash up afterward.